Des Herring: Auckland debut

-Herring was suspended for a match for his fighting, along with Herb Carter, his former team mate at Marist.
+Herring was suspended for a match for his fighting, along with Herb Carter, his former teammate at Marist.
 Despite this he was named to make his Auckland debut in their August 3 match against Taranaki.
 He was named at lock by selectors William Mincham, Ernie Asher, and Bert Avery, with Auckland also fielding a side on the same day against South Auckland (Waikato).
 His suspension was served by missing Mount Albert's game with Ponsonby on July 27.
 Auckland won the match 37–14 with Herring scoring one of their nine tries.
 The team scored through individual play rather than team work and it was said that "Herring had shown better form in club matches".

 Herring then returned to Mount Albert for their championship final match against Richmond Rovers on August 10.
 Both teams had been runaway leaders in the Fox Memorial competition and were tied on 19 points through 14 rounds.
 The Auckland Rugby League scheduled a playoff between the two to decide the winners.
 A strong Richmond side which featured twelve New Zealand internationals and an Auckland representative beat them 14–9.
 Herring, Carl Spiro, and Richard Shadbolt were "never far from the ball when there was work to be done for Mount Albert".
 The Herald said the three of them "played brilliantly throughout the game".

 On August 17 the annual North Island v South Island fixture was played and on the same day as curtain raiser an Auckland trial match was played between A and B teams.
 Herring was named in the Auckland B team.
 Auckland A won the match 22–19 with it said that Harold Tetley was the B teams "best forward, well supported by Lawless and Herring".
 Herring then returned to the Mount Albert side for their round 1 Roope Rooster match with Marist.
 Mount Albert won 18–15 with Herring scoring one of their four tries.
 Once again the match between the two sides was ill-tempered with Mount Albert forward, Shadbolt sent off for fighting.
 With the score 15–15 Herring scored the deciding try in the corner just a few minutes to go.
 Herring and Spiro "were the best of the forwards" for the winners.
 The following week Mount Albert lost their Roope Rooster semi-final to Richmond 20–6 with Herring, Spiro and Gunning the best of the Mount Albert forward.